pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Example:

-        pywbemcli instance create CIM_blah -p id=3 -p strp="bla bla"
+        pywbemcli instance create CIM_blah -P id=3 -P arr="bla bla",foo

     Options:
-      -P, --property name=value  Optional property names of the form name=value.
+      -P, --property PROPERTYNAME=VALUE
-                                 Multiple definitions allowed, one for each
-                                 property to be included in the createdinstance.
-                                 Array property values defined by comma-separated-
-                                 values.
-EmbeddedInstance not allowed.
-      -V, --verify               If set, The change is displayed and verification requested before the change is executed
+                                      Initial property value for the new instance.
+                                      May be specified multiple times.
+Array
+                                      property values are specified as a comma- separated list; embedded instances are not
+                                      supported.
+Default: No initial properties
+                                      provided.
+      -V, --verify                    Prompt for confirmation before performing a change, to allow for verification of
+                                      parameters.
+Default: Do not prompt for
+                                      confirmation.
-      -n, --namespace <name>     Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                      Show this message and exit.

 .. _`pywbemcli instance delete --help`: